pxp888/passcodes/README.md

 * Python
     * npyscreen - for creating the terminal user interface (TUI)
     * cryptography - for encrypting and decrypting passwords
+    * psycopg2 - for connecting to the database

 * Github - for version control
-* Heroku - for deployment
+* Heroku - for deployment of the app itself
+* PostgreSQL - for database storage
+* Docker - containerization of PostgreSQL database
+* AWS EC2 - for hosting the database container

 ## Logic Flow